NH3R717/NH3R717.github.io/pages/Kanban/README.md

 - `npm start`: This command will start up a local web server, open your default browser, and begin watching scss files for changes.
 - `npm run build`: This command will only compile your scss files.

+## Usage - view directly

+- this project can be accessed (as of 02/01/2020) via github pages @ https://nh3r717.github.io/pages/Kanban/index.html

 ## Things to know

-- "Mascot" button at the top right corner of the main page allows app users to customize the addition of a Pokèmon character of there choice for the page.
+- The "Mascot" button at the top right corner of the main page allows app users to customize the addition of a Pokèmon character of there choice for the page.
 Upon clicking that button a modal window will open where the user can type the name of their favorite Pokèmon character.
 When enter button in that modal is clicked the chosen Pokèmon will be saved into the browser local storage and an image will display in the left of the footer of the main page.